The one thing families with little ones should know before they go. Here's exactly how to use it.

 Just walk up to any attraction with a height requirement and tell the Cast Member at the entrance you'd like to use Rider Switch.
 No reservation, no app booking, nothing.
 They'll set it up on the spot.

-Adult #2 skips the regular queue entirely and rides through the Lightning Lane.
+Party B skips the regular queue entirely and enters through the return entrance.
 On a ride with a 60-minute wait, this is the difference between one parent missing out and both parents getting to ride.

-The Rider Switch pass covers up to 2 riders: so one older sibling who already rode can go again with the second adult.
+Party B can include up to 2 riders.
+So one older sibling who already rode with Party A can go again with the second adult.
 This is especially useful when you have one kid who can ride and one who can't.

-If you already have a Lightning Lane reservation for the ride, you can still trigger Rider Switch when you use it.
-The waiting adult gets a separate Rider Switch return on top of your original LL booking: you don't lose it.
+If you already have a Lightning Lane reservation for the ride, you can still use Rider Switch.
+Party A rides using the LL entry, and Party B still gets a separate return entry afterward.
+You don't lose your original LL booking.

 The program is available at both resorts and functions the same way.
 Some Cast Members may still call it "Child Swap": that's the old name.
 It's the same thing.